 For example, the number representing the common cold may be linked to such descriptions as “common cold,” “acute coryza,” “acute infective rhinitis,” “cold,” or “head cold.”

 By standardizing the way health IT systems read disparate terminologies, SNOMED CT enables consistent representations and reproductions of clinical content in EHRs.
 Other applications can use SNOMED CT for clinical decision support systems, laboratory reporting, emergency room charting, and cancer reporting.
-Speak to an expert to learn how Health Language solutions can help your organization.
+To ensure that these systems can leverage all that SNOMED CT has to offer, it’s important to keep up-to-date with the latest releases, including mapping across other healthcare terminologies.
+Speaking of updates, see below for a summary of the latest changes.